 Step4: Make sure iOS can sync with Multiple Google Calendars

-Sometimes you many end up some issues to sync Google Secondary Calendar with iOS devices.
+Sometimes you may end up some issues to sync Google Secondary Calendar with iOS devices.
 To make sure you selected all secondary calendars for iOS, please click on the iPhone select link from Google to Synch iOS and make sure you checked in all calendars.

 If you have any problem to sync Google Secondary Calendars on the iOS device, please read our detailed article to Sync Google Secondary Calendars on iPhone/ iPod.